 Who doesn't enjoy sitting down to a home cooked meal after a long day at work or playing with the kids?
 But, planning and preparing meals can feel overwhelming at times, and trying to throw a meal together at the last minute is rarely an easy task.

 We at Whimsicals Paperie use our very own menu planning and grocery list notepads to help keep us organized, and wanted to share our individual processes with you.
-This blog will be in two parts, this first one written by Martha, our assistant, and the second part written by Sarah, the creator of Whimsicals Paperie.
+This blog will be in two parts, this first one written by Martha, our assistant, with Part 2 written by Sarah, the creator of Whimsicals Paperie.
 We will each share how we plan, organize and shop with hopes that it will give you new ideas and help in your own meal planning and prep.

 5 Simple Meal Planning & Grocery Shopping Tips